eichblatt/deadstream/OperatingInstructions.md

 If there is a show on the staged date, the **venue, city, state** is shown below the staged date.
 If there is a tape from the archive on that date, which is not a show, this area shows the tape identifier (usually something like "gdYYYY-MM-DD...").
 Note that the venue, city, and state usually do not fit on the screen and will "scroll" over time.

-The area showing venue, city, state will alternately display the **tape identifier**.
-If the tape is soundboard recording, the tape identifier will be in white text.
-If the tape is an audience recording, the tape identifier will be shown in red text.
+The area of the screen showing the venue, city, state will alternately display the **tape identifier**.
+If the tape is soundboard recording, the tape identifier is shown in white text.
+If the tape is an audience recording, the tape identifier is shown in red text.

 If the staged date is selected (by pressing the **select** button) it becomed the **selected date**, and is shown in a smaller font at the bottom of the screen in MM-DD-YYYY format.